UEFA.com works better on other browsers

 The UEFA Friendship Cup 2026: Everything you need to know

-Paraguay were crowned winners as some of the world's best women's under-18 teams gathered in Riva, Türkiye, for the UEFA Friendship Cup 2026.
+Some of the world's best men's under-18 teams will gather in Nyon, Switzerland, for the UEFA Friendship Cup 2026.

 The UEFA Friendship Cup offers young players a unique opportunity to play international football and forge new bonds